ghc-proposals/ghc-proposals/proposals/0000-remove-star-kind.rst

 up either ``*`` as an infix operator (and that would be rather odd) or give up ``*`` as syntax for ``Data.Kind.Type``.
-Having an extension, ``-XStarIsType``, to alternate between these decisions, is a smart solution in the short term, but sort of schizophrenic if we decide to keep it.
+Having an extension, ``-XStarIsType``, to alternate between these decisions, is a smart solution in the short term, but unnecessarily creates two incompatible language dialects if we decide to keep it.

-Thirdly, if we have any hope in merging the parsers for terms and types (which would be definitely a good thing for DependentHaskell), having ``-XStarIsType`` on by default would mean that ``*`` would be no longer available even for term-level multiplication, which is slightly undesired and completely mad.
+Thirdly, if we have any hope in merging the parsers for terms and types (which would be definitely a good thing for DependentHaskell), having ``-XStarIsType`` on by default would mean that ``*`` would be no longer available even for term-level multiplication, which is hard to justify.

 Therefore, we have two groups of programmers, both of which would benefit from the removal of ``*``: beginners, trying to make sense of kinds, and experienced